What is a Just Cause Termination?

-In short, just cause is severe misconduct, neglect or incompetence on the part of an employee.
+In short, just cause for termination is severe misconduct, neglect or incompetence on the part of an employee.

 Usually, employers must provide employees notice or termination pay in lieu of notice before their employment can be terminated.
 However, in rare cases, employers do not have to give notice or termination pay in lieu of notice if they have just cause to fire an employee.
 That means that employees who have committed just cause are entitled to nothing upon termination.